Crisis Grant - how to apply

 There's no figure that confirms whether you've a low income.
 As a guide, if you're on one of the benefits below, or your income is about the same as someone who is, it's more likely you can get a Crisis Grant:

-Crisis Grants are one-off payments and it cannot support your income long term.
+Crisis Grants are one-off payments and cannot support your income long term.
+Check what help you can get with money problems.